SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/01-Problem-02.md

 Duration of the break - 96

 ## Output
-You have enough time to watch Game of Thrones and left with 0 minutes free time.
+You have enough time to watch Game of Thrones and would be left with 0 minutes of free time.
 ## Comments
 Time for lunch: `96 * 1/8 = 12.0`